Who Is Jon Bon Jovi?

 In 2006, Bon Jovi established what is now called the Jon Bon Jovi Soul Foundation.
 The organization helps fund "innovative community efforts to break the cycle of poverty and homelessness," according to its website.

-Jon married Dorothea Hurley, a karate instructor, in 1989.
+Bon Jovi married his high school sweetheart Dorothea Hurley, a karate instructor, in 1989.
 They have four children, Stephanie, Jesse, Jacob and Romeo Jon.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!